 Jonathan Wütrich.
-Socio-anthropology of an innovation, research and development project: Use of insects, poultry production and food security in West Africa (Ghana) (on-going).
+Socio-anthropology of an innovation, research and development project: Use of insects, poultry production and food security in West Africa (Ghana) (completed in 2018).

 Jean-Marie Oppliger.
-Socio-anthropology of an innovation, research and development project: Use of insects, poultry production and food security in West Africa (Burkina Faso) (starting in 2018).
+Socio-anthropology of an innovation, research and development project: Use of insects, poultry production and food security in West Africa (Burkina Faso) (completed in 2018).

 Several Postdocs also play a key role in the success of IFWA.
 Those active in January 2019 are: